nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list concerts
-2. AddressBook shows a list of concerts
+2. ConcertPhonebook shows a list of concerts
 3. User requests to edit a concert in the list
-4. AddressBook edits the concert
+4. ConcertPhonebook edits the concert

     Use case ends.